xzzulz/microbi/readme.md

 ![microbi](http://lignixz.github.io/microbi/img/microbi.png)

 # microbi.js
-v0.4.2
+v0.4.4 (beta)

 Minimalist api server and static http server for Node.js.

 ## Overview

-Microbi is a minimalist api server and static http server.
-It allows to easily serve apis and static files from a single tool.
+Microbi is a basic minimal static http server and api server.
+It allows to easily serve static files and javascript api functions from a single tool.
 Which may be good for having a simple setup for locally installed apps, or for development, prototyping, and/or production of low traffic web apps.

+It can be installed with npm, as a global command.
+It is a single file with no dependencies, so it can also be used easily even without any installation.
+Just put the microbi.js file in the same folder and use with the shell comand:

+     node microbi.js [optional-port-number]

+It supports just the essential mime types.
+Edit the source to add more if required.

 license (MIT)

 ## Features

-* Can function as an api server and/or static server.
+* Can work as an api server and/or static server.
 * Api ops use a global mime type, individual ops can override it.
 * Api ops support streams.
 * Allows to set up multiple servers.
-* All server features are supported by test cases.
+* All server features are supported by test cases. (revision pending)

 ## Documentation

-Microbi has two ways to use:
+Microbi has three ways to use:
 - Installed globally, the microbi command can be used to launch static servers on any folder.
 - Use `require('microbi')` and can be used as an api server and/or static server.
+- no installation server: put microbi.js file on the folder to serve, and shell: `node microbi.js [port-number]`

 ### Global command: static server